Code-Institute-Submissions/PT-n-Podcaster/README.md

 -  The filter function only seemed to work if the function was placed in the HTML and not the actual script.js file.
 Whilst this was not an issue, I felt that if I have got a specific js file then surely all the script should go in there!
 I tried to make it work whilst in the script file, but I kept getting a  'filterFunction is not defined' error.

-I fixed this issue after removing the function from the list of functions so that it was not inside my jQuery '$(document).ready(function() {}'.
+I fixed this issue after removing the function from the list of functions so that it was not inside my jQuery ```$(document).ready(function() {}```.

 After resolving this issue, I found that my filter function was working perfectly well whilst IN my script.js.file!

-- The star rating became a nightmare for me, I was using so many 'for loops' and wanted to try and take a shortcut by using nested for loop with the j-- attribute!
+- The star rating became a nightmare for me, I was using so many 'for loops' and wanted to try and take a shortcut by using nested for loop with the ```j-- ``` JavaScript decrement!
 This meant that I became stuck in an infinite loop and my confidence with javascript as a whole plummeted.

 I fixed the issue by talking through the loops as I wrote them and not allowing j=1 to scare me AND with the correct use of if and else statements!